sauxpa/Quant/README.md

 Toy model for an option volatility marking tool using SVI parametrization.

 ### lasso_selection
 Sparse replication of portfolio using Lasso variable selection.
-The LASSO library used can be found in sauxpa/ML-2019/lasso
+The LASSO library used can be found in sauxpa/ML-101/lasso, implementation from scratch in TensorFlow.

 ### low_beta_strategy
 Quick study of the performance of low vs high sectorial beta portfolios.
 Low beta sectors are less correlated with the index thus are more robust to crash periods and can potentially generate higher alpha.